 For over thirty years, Dr. Frawley-O’Dea has specialized in treating adolescent and adult male and female survivors of sexual abuse and is internationally known for this work.
 Her co-authored book, Treating the Adult Survivor of Childhood Sexual Abuse, is considered a classic.
 In 1999, she co-authored a book, The Supervisory Relationship, which offered a new, relational model of psychodynamic supervision.
-In 2002, she was the only psychologist invited to address that United States Conference of Catholic Bishops at their seminal meeting on sexual abuse.
+In 2002, she was the only psychologist invited to address the United States Conference of Catholic Bishops at their seminal meeting on sexual abuse.
 There, she presented a paper on the psychological and spiritual damage resulting from clergy sexual abuse.
 After that, she authored Perversion of Power, an analysis of the sexual abuse crisis in the Catholic Church.
 She has provided expert witness services in legal cases addressing sexual abuse.
 Dr. Frawley-O’Dea is or has been on the editorial boards of several professional journals, has published over 30 book chapters, professional articles, and magazine or newspaper articles and has made numerous professional presentations and invited lectures throughout the United States as well as in Canada and Israel.
 She appeared in the Oscar-nominated documentary film, Deliver Us From Evil, which addressed the sexual abuse crisis in the Catholic Church.

 Dr. Frawley-O’Dea earned her doctorate in Clinical Psychology at the Gordon Derner Institute for Advanced Psychological Studies at Adelphi University and received a Certificate in Advanced Psychotherapy and Psychoanalysis also from Adelphi.
 She taught in Adelphi’s doctoral and post-doctoral programs and was co-director, faculty and supervisor at the Manhattan Institute for Psychoanalysis where she also served as Executive Director of their Trauma Treatment Program.
 She was faculty and supervisor at the National Institute for the Psychotherapies Supervisory Training Program and in their National Training Program for Psychoanalysis.
 In Charlotte, she served as faculty, supervisor and curriculum consultant for the North Carolina Institute for Clinical Pastoral Counseling.

 Dr. Carstarphen conducts psychotherapy with an integrated approach, holistically combining the mind, body, spirit and culture of her adult clients.
 A graduate of Queens College, Dr. Carstarphen received her Master of Divinity Degree at Emory University and her Doctor of Ministry degree in Pastoral Psychotherapy at Louisville Presbyterian Theological Seminary.
 As part of her training and interest in health and spirituality, she participated in Duke University’s Spirituality, Theology and Health research course.
 She has a special interest in working with individuals with chronic pain or illness, seniors and people who have histories of sexual, physical or other developmental traumas.
 With a background in art, Dr. Carstarphen includes art therapy in her clinical work.
 In addition to traditional psychotherapy, she also offers spiritual counseling.
-Dr.Carstarphen is a member of American Psychological Association and the American Association of Pastoral Counselors.
-She practices in our SouthPark/Sharon Road office where she accepts Aetna, Blue Cross/Blue Shield, Carolina Behavioral Health Assistance, and Cigna.
+Dr.Carstarphen is a member of the American Psychological Association and the American Association of Pastoral Counselors.
+She practices in our SouthPark/Sharon Road office where she accepts Aetna, Blue Cross/Blue Shield, Carolina Behavioral Health Alliance, and Cigna insurance.

 Dr. Jamison is experienced in treating individuals with recent and past histories of emotional, physical, and sexual abuse.
 Dr. Jamison uses an integrative, relational treatment approach and is experienced in the treatment of mood disorders, anxiety, relational issues, and loss.
 She has further specialized in the treatment of addiction and has worked with those concerned about their own use, as well as those affected by a loved one’s addiction.
 Dr. Jamison earned her master’s degree and doctorate in psychology at the Chicago School of Professional Psychology.
 She completed her pre-doctoral internship at Temple University’s Tuttleman Counseling Services where she then became a post-doctoral fellow and eventually assumed coordination of Temple’s Campus Alcohol and Substance Awareness (CASA) unit.
 There Dr. Jamison provided individual and group therapy to a diverse student body.
 She was the senior consultant for staff and trainees in a walk-in clinic once a week and is trained in Critical Incident Stress Management.
 Dr. Jamison provided seminars for graduate trainees in the assessment and treatment of substance use disorders, the interpersonal process of psychotherapy, and multicultural supervision.
 She has supervised the clinical work of post-doctoral fellows, pre-doctoral interns, and graduate externs.
 She also helped develop a diversity committee focused on enhancing the staff’s multicultural awareness, sensitivity and competency.
-Dr. Jamison is located at our Myers Park-Park Road office where she accepts Aetna, Blue Cross/Blue Shield and CBHA.
+Dr. Jamison is located at our Myers Park/Park Road office where she accepts Aetna, Blue Cross/Blue Shield and CBHA insurance.

 Dr. Reed specializes in psychoanalytic clinical supervision and clergy consultation.
 He earned his M.Div. and S.T.M. from Southern Methodist University and a D.Min. from Emory University.
 His clinical training took place at the Institute for Religion and Human Development at the Texas Medical Center, and at the Washington (DC) School of Psychiatry.
 A United Methodist minister, he is a Diplomate (Retired) of the American Association of Pastoral Counselors, a past member of the American Academy of Psychotherapists and the North Carolina Psychoanalytic Society.
 For more than three decades prior to retirement, he directed pastoral counseling centers and training programs.
-In 2012, Reed published a book chapter, Trauma and Leadership and Successionin Trauma and Organizations, ed.
-E. Hoppper (Karnac Press).
+In 2012, Reed published a book chapter, Trauma and Leadership and Succession in Trauma and Organizations, ed.
+E. Hopper (Karnac Press).
 Retired from clinical practice, Dr. Reed supervises weekly case conferences and teaches at Presby Psych.